preciousken/COREUM-CONTRACTS-MARKETPLACE-/README.md

-NFT Marketplace
-NFT listing
-Support for Juno native coin and CW20 tokens
+# NFT Marketplace: Cosmos-Based Decentralized Exchange

 A decentralized marketplace smart contract built on the Cosmos blockchain using CosmWasm.
-This contract facilitates secure and trustless peer-to-peer exchange of goods and services, leveraging the power of WebAssembly smart contracts.
+This contract enables secure and peer-to-peer exchange of NFTs, supporting both Juno native coins and CW20 tokens.

-Features
+Key Features

-Listing Management:

-Allows users to create listings for their goods and services.
+NFT Listing: Intuitive interface for users to create listings for their NFTs, including descriptive metadata, pricing, and media.

-Stores listing metadata (description, price, images, etc.) on the blockchain.

-Offer System:

-Enables potential buyers to make offers on listed items.
+Offer System: Streamlined process for buyers to make offers on listed NFTs, fostering transparent negotiation.

-Ensures transparent negotiation processes.

-Secure Transactions:

-Employs dispute resolution systems as needed.
+Secure Transactions: Robust payment mechanisms to guarantee safe transfer of funds (native coins and CW20 tokens) and NFT ownership.
+Dispute Resolution (Optional): [If you've implemented one] Mechanisms to handle potential disputes, ensuring fair outcomes for both buyers and sellers.
+Getting Started
+Prerequisites

+Basic understanding of blockchain concepts and the Cosmos ecosystem.
+CosmWasm development environment set up.
+[Link to a more detailed setup guide if applicable] Installation

+Clone the repository: git clone https://github.com/<your_username>/nft-marketplace Install dependencies: (Specify if needed)
+Deployment

+Configure your CosmWasm environment variables.
+Use CosmWasm tools to compile the contract into a WebAssembly (.wasm) binary.
+Deploy the compiled contract to your chosen Cosmos blockchain testnet or mainnet.
+Usage

+Listing an NFT: ...
+[Outline the process]
+Making an Offer: ...[Outline the process]
+Completing a Purchase:...[Outline the process] Contributing
+We welcome contributions to the NFT Marketplace!

+Submit Issues: Raise issues for bugs, feature requests, or any questions you may have.
+Propose Changes: Fork the repository and create pull requests to share your code improvements.